 Asset storage and discovery

-Assets in the FotoWare system are stored on a SAN or on drives on a Windows server.
-Access to the folders can be controlled using NTFS disk permissions and/or sharing permissions.
+Assets in the FotoWare system are stored on a SAN (Storage Area Network) or on drives on a Windows server.
+Access to the folders can be controlled using NTFS (New Technology File System) disk permissions and/or sharing permissions.

 What metadata is extracted?

-All file information is extracted from the files in the folders that are indexed - these include file size, creation and modification time, etc. For image formats, pixel size, resolution and color mode is also indexed and made searchable.
+All file information is extracted from the files in the folders that are indexed - these include file size, creation and modification time, and so on.
+For image formats, pixel size, resolution, and color mode are also indexed and made searchable.
 In addition to the metadata that can be obtained from the file system, Index Manager extracts XMP metadata from the files.
 The XMP fields that Index Manager recognizes are defined in the metadata schema file, which is shared with all FotoWare server applications that run on the same Windows server.
 The schema file can be modified using tools supplied with the FotoWare software.
 That way it is possible to add namespaces and field definitions to adhere to other industry standards.

 Unlike many solutions that use a database to keep all the archives assets in check, Index Manager creates a reverse index that reflects the content of actual folders on the storage.
 This has the following benefits:

-1. Metadata travels with the asset - by backing up your assets you can relatively easily restore the system by simply reindexing the content in the event of a system failure.
+1. Metadata travels with the asset - by backing up the assets you can relatively easily restore the system by simply reindexing the content in the event of a system failure.

 2. Other systems can easily exchange assets with the FotoWare system by simply reading and/or writing files in the folders where the assets are stored.

 For example, to add an asset to a FotoWare archive, a system can simply place a file in a folder that's being monitored by Index Manager.
-Index Manager will discover the asset, index it and create a thumbnail representation of it.
-That thumbnail will be immediatey available to all clients connected to the index - FotoStation, FotoWeb or any 3rd party integration built on the FotoWeb API.
+Index Manager will discover the asset, index it, and create a thumbnail representation of it.
+That thumbnail will be immediately available to all clients connected to the index - FotoStation, FotoWeb, or any third-party integration built on the FotoWeb API.
 Similarly, other systems can read and, granted correct file system access permissions are set, even remove content from the asset repositories.
 Index Manager will immediately detect the changes and update the index to reflect the change to clients.

 3. SMB offers file system notifications, which means Index Manager will be alerted when changes take place in the folders that are attached to its indexes.
 This allows for immediate updating of the index and subsequent client updates without relying on a background scanning process that would be much slower when indexing large volumes.

-Note that the file system notifications Index Manager rely on for instant change detection are passed over the SMB potocol.
+Note that the file system notifications Index Manager relies on for instant change detection are passed over the SMB protocol.
 Because different storage solutions may have different implementations of the SMB protocol, they may or may not be able to relay file system notifications when assets are added or modified in the repositories.
-More information about this can be found in the document on supported storage types.
+For more information, see Supported storage types.